oren00/oren00.github.io/_posts/2015-04-09-automating-your-passive-aggressiveness-pt1.md

 ---
 layout: post
-title: Automating Your Passive Agressiveness PT.1
+title: Automating Your Passive Aggressiveness PT.1
 author: Geoffrey Byers
 date: 2015-04-09
 quote: "With the different platforms of communication and pure volume of communication touch-points today, messages can be ignored and lost in the ether that is the digital age."